SH801/haselwimmer/README.md

 window.
 This is typically used when a user has experienced an error and we want to give them a fresh opportunity to try again.

 ### check_signature(...)
-Checks the signature provided by the Raven server when it signed the 'WLS-Response' variable is a valid signature for the data.
+Checks the signature provided by the Raven server, when it signed the 'WLS-Response' variable, is a valid signature for the data.
 This ensures the data has not been tampered with.

 ### hmac_sha1(...)